makhmudislamov/echosnippetsVSCodeExtension/proposal.md

 VS Code Extensions documentation: https://code.visualstudio.com/api

 General Plan:
-1. Write basice MVC architecture starter project on Go Echo
+1. Write basic MVC architecture starter project on Go Echo
 2. Leave comments where the user can fill with custom code
 3. Wrap it in some module
 4. Publish